syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

 {%endhighlight%}

-The default boxplot produced by this code is displayed in the following figure.
+The default box plot produced by this code is displayed in the following figure.

 ![](Charts-for-Associations_images/img3.png)

-Grouped Boxplots- Default Chart
+Grouped Box plots- Default Chart
 {:.caption}

 As a chart, the above figure has one glaring omission: the groups do not have meaningful labels.
 Instead, they are categorized as A, B, C, and so on.
 This defeats the purpose of the chart.
 Consequently, it is important to add those labels using the names() attribute.
 It is also a good idea to add titles, axis labels, and other changes to make the chart both more informative and more attractive.
-Part of this change involves using the RColorBrewer package to set colors for the boxplots.
+Part of this change involves using the RColorBrewer package to set colors for the box plots.

 {%highlight r%}